Galileoscope Logo

 2. Order 10 or more kits at the bulk-discount price (ideal for educators and resellers):

-1. Order 4-packs of Sun Catcher Eclipse Glasses at the retail price:
+2. Order 4-packs or 10-packs of Sun Catcher Eclipse Glasses at the retail price:

-3. Preorder 10 or more kits, solar filters, tripods, and/or eclipse glasses for the upcoming solar eclipses:
+3. Order 10 or more Galileoscopes, solar filters, and/or eclipse glasses at bulk-discount prices:

 A Message from the Co-Creators of the Galileoscope